OpenTelemetry RabbitMQ Monitoring Guide

 Available Metrics

-The RabbitMQ receiver collects comprehensive metrics covering various aspects of your message broker:
+The RabbitMQ receiver collects metrics covering queues, exchanges, nodes, and connections:

 Queue Metrics